BrenKenna/webdev-ca/README.md

 ## To Do List:

 1. Create another table and link together

+2. Fix navbar:

+   - Option 1 = Replace ul with just the links and center align text.
+   - Option 2 = Fix glitchy ul in navbar for certain length ~ >5
+     - Due to margin that the ul + its items can occupy within the navbar
+     - Either option is fine pros / cons largely artificial compared to having something functional
+     - Option 1 uses less content elements, do that first & look at #2 later.

-2. Finalize images for brand & icon for tables template.
+3. Finalize images for brand & icon for tables template.
-   - Dones
-3. Consistent color pallet for pages + text
    - Done

+4. Consistent color pallet for pages + text
+   - Done

-4. Table color stylings <= Less is more
+5. Table color stylings <= Less is more
    - Done